bcomnes/256colors/README.md

 # 256colors

-A port of a 256colors.pl style 250 color ansi color swatch for your modern terminal.
+A port of a 256colors.pl style 250 ansi color swatch for your modern terminal.

 Handy for checking if 256 color support is working properly.